 “Do you think they’ll get it?” asked the brothers.
 The reply came back from their British hosts “Are you nuts?
 They’ll go crazy!”

 I was only one year old when they had their first hit, but I had discovered their music as a teenager through the rock’n’roll revival films of 1973, American Graffiti and That’ll be the Day.
 Also, I should admit, through a Radio One broadcast each Sunday, which played the records from the chart five, ten and fifteen years ago: so in 1972, the show was playing Everly hits from 1957.
 I owe much to this show, which also opened my ears to early Elvis, to Fats Domino, Eddie Cochran and many more.
-It was presented by a Mr Jimmy Savile.
+(It was presented by a Mr Jimmy Savile, later revealed as a prolific sex offender).

 So in my teenage years I became a voracious reader of any books I could obtain about 1950s rock’n’roll.
 These had been very thin on the ground but were now growing rapidly in number as the first generation of fans reached maturity, writing perceptively and entertainingly about the music while retaining their passion for it.
 I gobbled up pop music encyclopaedias – they could point me towards new treasures.